Skip to main content

 DISTINCT

 You can use DISTINCT to only return discrete values or make all values unique before running them through an aggregate function.
-You can combine the DISTINCT and RETURN keywords to help remove duplicates.
 For example:

 FIND Vulnerability AS v RETURN DISTINCT v.riskRating, count(*)